Skip to Content

 • Miso - you can add half a tablespoon of miso paste to the broth if you'd like extra savory flavor.

-• Vegetables - you can add any type of vegetables you'd like in place of the mushrooms and bok choy.
+• Vegetables - you can add any vegetables you'd like instead of mushrooms and bok choy.
 Try shredded carrots or snow peas.
+You can also use different types of mushrooms, like enoki or shiitake mushrooms.

-• Chicken - if you'd like to add more protein add in some cooked, shredded chicken breast.
+• Chicken - if you'd like to add more protein, add some cooked, shredded chicken breast.

 Storage

-You can keep the udon soup for up to 4 days in the refrigerator in an airtight container.
+You can keep the udon soup in an airtight container for up to 4 days in the refrigerator.

 Tips for Making this Recipe

 Cooking Tips - Don't overcook your noodles!
-Make sure to follow the package directions for boiling time, they can become too sticky when overcooked.
+Follow the package directions for boiling time; you want chewy udon noodles, not sticky ones.

 Specialty Ingredients - If you can't find udon noodles at the grocery store, you can order them online.
 I like this brand of noodles.
 If you want to find fresh udon noodles, look in your local Asian markets.